elugens/hello-javascript/docs/browser-related-questions/forms-controls/focusing-focus-blur.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A focus loss can occur for many reasons.
-One of them is when the visitor clicks somewhere else.
-But also, JavaScript itself may cause it.
-An alert moves focus to itself, so it causes the focus loss at the element (blur event), and when the alert is dismissed, the focus comes back (focus event).
-If an element is removed from DOM, then it also causes the focus loss.
-If it is reinserted later, then the focus does not return.
-These features sometimes cause focus/blur handlers to misbehave – to trigger when they are not needed.
-The best recipe is to be careful when using these events.
-If we want to track user-initiated focus-loss, then we should avoid causing it ourselves.
+  <div><strong>Interview Response:</strong> A loss of focus can arise for various reasons.
+One of them is when the visitor navigates away from the page.
+However, JavaScript itself may be at blame.
+When an alert attracts attention to itself, the element loses focus (blur event), and when the alert gets dismissed, the focus returns (focus event).
+When an element gets deleted from the DOM, attention is lost, and if it reinserts, the attention does not return.
+These features can cause focus/blur handlers to misbehave, triggering when they are not required.
+The recommended recipe is to use these occurrences with caution.
+We should avoid generating user-initiated focus loss if we wish to track it.
     </div>
   </div>
 </details>